 - Where they need to focus right now so they feel superbly ready to perform at their best

-The impact at Make it Cheaper has been significant and continues to evolve.
+The impact at Bionic has been significant and continues to evolve.
 To date:

 They have a clear sense of what high performance means for the business and everyone who works in it and they have developed rhythms and rituals to support it every day

-Team players are superbly quipped to bring their best selves to work each day, supporting their performance and their physical and mental health
+Team players are superbly equipped to bring their best selves to work each day, supporting their performance and their physical and mental health

 The performance coaching component has been massive for coaches and performers alike, truly embedding sustainable, healthy high- performance conversations as an everyday event.

-The high performance culture already in place with strong leadership from those at MIC has been further evolved and continues to grow
+The high performance culture already in place with strong leadership from those at Bionic has been further evolved and continues to grow